Noise-robust exploration of many-body quantum states on near-term quantum devices: Results

-by combining~\eqref{equ:evolo} and~\eqref{equ:furtherevol}. \end{proof} In other words, only the last $T-t$ steps of the circuit are necessary to approximately compute the expectation value of $O_T$ up to an error of $2\delta(t,r)\|O_T\|_\infty$.
-Note also that the expectation value is independent of the initial state $\rho'$, which we furthermore may restrict to the qubits that are in the support of $O_t$ because only unitaries on these qubits contribute to the expectation value of $O_T$.
-As discussed above, we may further reduce the size of the circuit that needs to be implemented by restricting to the past causal cone.
-Combining these two observations leads to the formal statement of our main result: \begin{theorem*} Let $O_T$ be an observable supported in a ball of radius $r$ and $\rho'$ be a state on the qubits that are in the support of $O_t$.
-It is possible to compute $\tr\lb \rho O_T\rb$ up to an additive error $2\delta(t,r)$ by implementing a circuit consisting of $N_U(t,r)$ two-qubit gates on $N_Q(t,r)$ qubits. \end{theorem*}
+\end{linenomath} where $\rho=\tr_B\left[\Phi_{[0,T]}\lb\rho_0\otimes\rho_B\rb\right]$, which holds for all $\rho'$. \end{lem} In other words, only the last $T-t$ steps of the circuit are necessary to approximately compute the expectation value of $O_T$ up to an error of $2\delta(t,r)\|O_T\|_\infty$.
+Note that the expectation value is independent of the initial state $\rho'$, which we furthermore may restrict to the qubits that are in the support of $O_t$.
+We may further reduce the size of the circuit that needs to be implemented by restricting to the past causal cone.
+Combining these two observations leads to the statement of our main result: \begin{theorem} \normalfont Let $O_T$ be an observable supported in a ball of radius $r$ and $\rho'$ be a state on the qubits that are in the support of $O_t$.
+It is possible to compute $\tr\lb \rho O_T\rb$ up to an additive error $2\delta(t,r)$ by implementing a circuit consisting of $N_U(t,r)$ two-qubit gates on $N_Q(t,r)$ qubits. \end{theorem}

-The theorem implies a way of performing VQE given bounds on $\delta(t,r)$ using the resources of a NISQ device more efficiently.
-This is because implementing the smaller, \emph{effective} circuit, requires fewer qubits and gates.
+The theorem implies a way of performing VQE given bounds on $\delta(t,r)$ using a potentially smaller NISQ device than preparing the whole state.
+This is because implementing the smaller, effective circuit, requires fewer qubits and gates.
+This is illustrated in Fig.~\ref{fig:2}.